matthias-reis/carda-gatsby/content/articles/2021/11/closet-disco-queen-maudits-saar.md

 title: Closet Disco Queen, Maudits & SaaR
 subTitle: Three records for the weekend
 seoTitle: Closet Disco Queen, Maudits & SaaR – records for the weekend
-description: For a relaxed weekend, I have three quick music tips from you today – all three come from Klonosphere Records.
+description: For a relaxed weekend, I have three quick music tips for you today – all three come from Klonosphere Records.
 They come from Closet Disco Queen, Maudits and SaaR.
 All three bands have recently released new records.
 excerpt: For a relaxed weekend, I have three quick music tips from you today –